Conditions Reference

 Example: If LocalUserCanChangePassword Then

-Tests if specified local user account is enabled.
+Tests if the specified local user account is enabled.

 Example: If LocalUserEnabled AcmeUser Then